Integrating Fairness and Model Pruning Through Bi-level Optimization: Introduction

-One intuitive approach to derive a fair and compressed model is by sequentially integrating fair learning and model pruning.
+One intuitive approach to derive a fair and pruned model is by sequentially integrating fair learning and model pruning.
 Yet, this strategy presents several complications.
-Pruning a fair model prioritizes weights with the goal of maximizing accuracy, often overlooking fairness requirements.
+Pruning a fair model prioritizes a weight mask with the goal of maximizing accuracy, often overlooking fairness requirements.
 Furthermore, when one seeks to tackle this bias in the pruned model, there's a noticeable degradation in accuracy.
-In Fig.~\ref{fig:motivation}, we preliminary evaluate four methods at various sparsity levels: (1) the classic structured pruning method (FPGM) \citep{he2019filter}, (2) the classic unstructured pruning method (Lottery)~\citep{frankle2018lottery}, (3) building a fair model and subsequently pruning it (F\&P), and (4) pruning a model and then fine-tuning it with fair constraints (P\&F).
-The results show that pruning inevitably introduces bias while intuitive methods cannot address this challenge.
+In Fig.~\ref{fig:motivation}, we preliminary evaluate four methods at various sparsity levels: a) the classic structured pruning method (FPGM) \cite{he2019filter}, b) the classic unstructured pruning method (Lottery)~\cite{frankle2018lottery}, c) building a fair model and subsequently pruning it (F\&P), and d) pruning a model and then fine-tuning it with fair constraints (P\&F).
+The results show that pruning may inevitably introduce bias while intuitive methods cannot address this challenge.